 Image by: David Short

 This is the only woodboring beetle that infests the same wood it emerged from.
 It is not native to Britain and came from Europe.
 The adult of this beetle is 8-25 mm long and black or brown in colour.
 The body is slender and long, with distinct antennae, curved at the end.
 The larvae can tunnel for up to 11 years before emerging.
 Like the Common Furniture Beetle, the Old-House Borer flies freely in warm, sunny weather.

 Powder Post Beetle (Lyctinae)

-It infests hard woods such as oak, walnut, beech, ash and elm.
+It infests hardwoods such as oak, walnut, beech, ash and elm.
 The adults have red to light brown bodies, oval in shape.
 They reach 4-7 mm in length.
-Although they have a relatively short lifespan (about an year), they cause so much damage often infested surfaces crumble to the touch—hence their name.
+Although they have a relatively short lifespan (about a year), they cause so much damage often infested surfaces crumble to the touch—hence their name.